Mik3asg/blog/systemsgoliveblog/content/posts/implementating-backup-ping-monitoring-solution.md

 ### Step 3 - Gmail Configuration for SMTP Authentication
 To ensure that the script can send email notifications using Gmail’s SMTP service, you need to configure Gmail accordingly.
 Follow these steps:

-#### Enable App Passwords for Gmail:
+1. Enable App Passwords in Gmail if Two-Step Verification is on.
-If you have Two-Step Verification enabled:
-- Go to `Google Account > Security > Signing in to Google, App Passwords`
+2. Create an `App Password` under `Google Account > Security > App Passwords`.
-- Type a name in the `App name` field to create an App Password

-#### Configure Generate App password in `/etc/mail.rc` on the Monitoring Server
+3. Update `/etc/mail.rc` on the Monitoring server with the following configuration:
 ```bash
 set smtp=smtps://smtp.gmail.com:465
 set smtp-auth=login